-One of the wisdom behind this strict rule is that men have to go outside for their job, business, and other means of making halal income.
+One of the wisdom behind this strict rule is that men have to go outside for their jobs, businesses, and other means of making halal income.
 So, it can happen that he is aroused by a stranger woman.
 Sooner or later, if he has intercourse with his wife, the chances of falling for the other woman will be highly decreased.

-Islam also doesn’t permit wives to perform voluntary fasting without the permission of her husband.
+Islam also doesn’t permit wives to perform voluntary fasting without the permission of their husbands.
 Even though fasting itself is an act of virtue, it’s linked to the husband’s permission.
 Falling in love with someone else, and engaging in a haram relationship is more harmful than breaking the fast.
 Therefore, it goes in the favor of men.

 3. Not Allowing Anyone to Enter into the House without Husband’s Permission